 What problem is DEQ trying to solve?

-Program costs are estimated to increase 7.1 percent per full-time employee per fiscal year in the 2013-2015 biennium, when comparing the 2013-2015 Governor’s Balanced Budget to the 2011-2013 Legislatively Adopted Budget.
+Program costs are estimated to increase 7.1 percent per full-time employee per fiscal year in the 2013-2015 biennium,.
+This projected increase is based on a comparison of the 2013-2015 Governor’s Balanced Budget and the 2011-2013 Legislatively Adopted Budget.

-To establish the amount of the proposed increase for fiscal year 2014 (July 1, 2013-June 30, 2014), DEQ analyzed expected cost increases for fiscal year 2014 relative to the costs for fiscal year 2013, per full-time employee.
+DEQ analyzed expected cost increases per full-time employee for fiscal year 2014 relative to the costs for fiscal year 2013 to establish the amount of the proposed increase for fiscal year 2014 (July 1, 2013-June 30, 2014).
 The projected increases in personnel services can be attributed to projected increasing costs of salaries and fringe benefits.
 Cost increases are also projected for services and supplies, such as rent and utilities.
 The combined effects of the budget categories (see table below) represent a total increase of 7.1 percent in projected costs for fiscal year 2014.